gianlucatruda/quantified-sleep/README.md

 Observational n-of-1 QS projects pose a number of specific challenges:

-* Heterogeneous data sources with many missing values
+* Heterogeneous data sources with many missing values.
-* Few observations and many features, resulting in overparameterised models
+* Few observations and many features, resulting in overparameterised models.
 * Systems composed of dynamic feedback loops that exacerbate human biases.

 This project addressed these problems through two main contributions: